rhymeswithzion/rwz-test/weekly-sched.md

 This is a day that focuses on low to no budget videos.
 This is not to say poor quality videos, but videos that are made with limited funds.
 These days with some creativity, a decent camera and some video editing skills, you can make an audio/visual masterpiece with little to no budget.

 The name ‘toonie’ tuesday is an homage to my Canadian roots.
-It never occured to me how strange the usage of the word [toonie](https://en.wikipedia.org/wiki/Toonie) is until I moved overseas
+It never occured to me how strange the usage of the word <a href="https://en.wikipedia.org/wiki/Toonie" target="_blank">toonie</a>[toonie] is until I moved overseas

 #### Wildcard Wednesday